Blog

 • Variable Load Conditions: Throughput stays fairly consistent in steady states but can fluctuate during varying load conditions.

-Interpreting the Performance Test Report
+Interpreting The Performance Test Report

 A comprehensive performance report not only discusses the throughput but also dives deep into other metrics.
 These include the maximum number of concurrent users the system can sustain, the patterns and anomalies in data processing, system behaviors under different load conditions, and latency issues, if any.